HTML has links - PDF has Authentication

 (iii) Measure the boom with a measuring device.

-(h) Load weighing and similar devices (this also applies to dedicated pile drivers manufactured more than one year after the effective date of this section).
-Cranes (other than derricks and articulating cranes) manufactured after March 29, 2003, with a rated capacity over 6,000 pounds must have at least one of the following: Load weighing device, load moment (or rated capacity) indicator, or load moment (or rated capacity) limiter.
+(i) Cranes/equipment (other than derricks and articulating cranes) manufactured after March 29, 2003, with a rated capacity over 6,000 pounds, must have at least one of the following: Load weighing device, load moment (or rated capacity) indicator, or load moment (or rated capacity) limiter.

-(i) Temporary alternative measures: The weight of the load must be determined from a reliable source (such as the load's manufacturer), by a reliable calculation method (such as calculating a steel beam from measured dimensions and a known per foot weight), or by other equally reliable means.
+Temporary alternative measures (when allowed by the manufacturer): The weight of the load must be determined from a reliable source (such as the load's manufacturer), by a reliable calculation method (such as calculating a steel beam from measured dimensions and a known per foot weight), or by other equally reliable means.
 This information must be provided to the operator prior to the lift.

-(ii) Articulating cranes manufactured after the effective date of this section must have at least one of the following: Automatic overload prevention device, load weighing device, load moment (or rated capacity) indicator, or load moment (rated capacity) limiter.
-Temporary alternative measures: The weight of the load must be determined from a source recognized by the industry (such as the load's manufacturer) or by a calculation method recognized by the industry (such as calculating a steel beam from measured dimensions and a known per foot weight).
+(ii) Articulating cranes manufactured after February 1, 2012, must have at least one of the following: Automatic overload prevention device, load weighing device, load moment (or rated capacity) indicator, or load moment (rated capacity) limiter.
+Temporary alternative measures (when allowed by the manufacturer): The weight of the load must be determined from a source recognized by the industry (such as the load's manufacturer) or by a calculation method recognized by the industry (such as calculating a steel beam from measured dimensions and a known per foot weight).
 This information must be provided to the operator prior to the lift.

-(j) The following devices are required on cranes manufactured after the effective date of this section:
+(e) The following devices are required on cranes manufactured after February 1, 2012:

 (i) Outrigger/stabilizer position (horizontal beam extension) sensor/monitor if the crane has outriggers or stabilizers.
-Temporary alternative measures: The operator must verify that the position of the outriggers or stabilizers is correct (in accordance with manufacturer procedures) before beginning operations requiring outrigger or stabilizer deployment.
+Temporary alternative measures (when allowed by the manufacturer): The operator must verify that the position of the outriggers or stabilizers is correct (in accordance with manufacturer procedures) before beginning operations requiring outrigger or stabilizer deployment.

-(ii) Hoist drum rotation indicator if the crane/derrick has a hoist drum is not visible from the operator's station.
-Temporary alternative measures: Mark the drum to indicate the rotation of the drum.
+(ii) Hoist drum rotation indicator if the crane/equipment has a hoist drum that is not visible from the operator's station.
+Temporary alternative measures (when allowed by the manufacturer): Mark the drum to indicate the rotation of the drum.
 In addition, install mirrors or remote video cameras and displays if necessary for the operator to see the mark.